 Based on the current overall S-REIT P/NAV of 0.84 and the potential peaking of interest rate in Q2/Q3 2023, the probability to have a severe crash in S-REIT is low unless we are entering into severe recession with big drop in DPU and US Fed continues to increase the interest rate fiercely beyond 6%.)
 2023 would be a cautiously bullish for S-REIT with fundamentally strong S-REITs.

 Note: This above analysis is for my own personal research and it is NOT a buy or sell recommendation.
 Investors who would like to leverage my extensive research and years of Singapore REIT investing experience can approach me separately for a REIT Portfolio Consultation.

-Kenny Loh is a Senior Consultant and REITs Specialist of Singapore’s top Independent Financial Advisor.
+Kenny Loh is an Associate Wealth Advisory Director and REITs Specialist of Singapore’s top Independent Financial Advisor.
 He helps clients construct diversified portfolios consisting of different asset classes from REITs, Equities, Bonds, ETFs, Unit Trusts, Private Equity, Alternative Investments, Digital Assets and Fixed Maturity Funds to achieve an optimal risk adjusted return.
 Kenny is also a CERTIFIED FINANCIAL PLANNER, SGX Academy REIT Trainer, Certified IBF Trainer of Associate REIT Investment Advisor (ARIA) and also invited speaker of REITs Symposium and Invest Fair.
 You can join my Telegram channel #REITirement – SREIT Singapore REIT Market Update and Retirement related news. https://t.me/REITirement